ReSharper 2024.3 Help

 What is EditorConfig and how does ReSharper extend it?

-EditorConfig is a configuration file convention that is used to define and maintain consistent code styles between team members working on the same code as well as between different editors and IDEs that they might use.
+EditorConfig is a configuration file convention that is used to define and maintain consistent code styles between team members working on the same code as well as between different IDEs that they might use.
 The styles are saved in INI-like files named .editorconfig, where section names are file masks, and properties inside a section define code styles for files matching those masks.

 As EditorConfig convention suggests, ReSharper will apply code styles defined in files named .editorconfig in the directory of the current file and in all its parent directories until it reaches the root filepath or finds an EditorConfig file with root=true.
 File masks specified in .editorconfig files, for example *Test.cs are also taken into account.